danieloran/danieloran.github.io/_posts/2025-02-08-ai-finds-its-voice.md

 Suddenly, it seems reasonable to suggest that voice AI will change how we interact with computers.

-Sharing your screen with the AI — and being able to discuss with it what you see in the casual way that you might talk with a friend — would certainly make computers a lot easier to use.
+Being able to discuss with the AI what you see on the screen — in the casual way that you might talk with a friend — would certainly make computers a lot easier to use.
 But more important, it might change what we use them for.

 A conversational computer might not only help you do things — for example, figure out how to use a specific software feature — but also help you think, serving as a brainstorming partner, mentor, or even confidant, depending upon the situation.